Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 Note: The event sink channel is NOT closed when the client shuts down.
 Consumers should also select on HaltCh() to detect shutdown, or they can check for a ShutdownEvent in the event stream.

-The Rust binding returns an mpsc::Receiver carrying the same event stream.
+Note: The Rust binding returns an mpsc::Receiver carrying the same event stream.
 The Python binding has no equivalent method: Python applications instead register async callbacks on the Config constructor and receive events through those.

 func (t *ThinClient) EventSink() chan Event